ICTQual Level 2 Diploma in Electrical Engineering 30 Credits – 3 Months

 For candidates who already have relevant work experience in the Electrical industry, the following route is available:

-• Eligibility: The candidate must have at least 2 years of verified experience in civil engineering or a related field.
+- Eligibility: The learner must have at least 2 years of verified experience in civil engineering or a related field.
 This experience must be relevant to the learning outcomes of the qualification.

-• Assessment of Competence: The candidate does not need to undergo the full training program.
+- Assessment of Competence: The learner does not need to undergo the full training program.
 Instead, the ICTQual Approved Training Centre will assess whether the candidate’s existing knowledge and skills align with the learning outcomes of the course.

-• Evidence Submission: The candidate must submit documentation and evidence of their work experience to demonstrate competence in the required areas.
+- Evidence Submission: The learner must submit documentation and evidence of their work experience to demonstrate competence in the required areas.
 This can include job roles, responsibilities, and tasks performed that align with the learning outcomes of the course.

-• Knowledge and Understanding: Centres must ensure that the candidate is familiar with all the course’s learning outcomes.
+- Knowledge and Understanding: Centres must ensure that the learner is familiar with all the course’s learning outcomes.
 If necessary, a skills gap assessment may be conducted to determine if any additional learning is required.

-• Certification: Upon successful verification of experience and competence, the candidate will be awarded the ICTQual Level 2 Diploma in Electrical Engineering without having to complete the full training course.
+- Certification: Upon successful verification of experience and competence, the learner will be awarded the ICTQual Level 2 Diploma in Electrical Engineering without having to complete the full training course.